 2. Breastfeeding Made Simple by Nancy Mohrbacher and Kathleen Kendall-Tackett

-This second edition of Breastfeeding Made Simple is a comprehensive resource that takes the mystery out of basic breastfeeding dynamics.
-Understanding the seven natural laws of breastfeeding will help you avoid and overcome challenges such as low milk production, breast refusal, weaning difficulties, and every other obstacle that can keep you from enjoying breastfeeding your baby.
+This second edition of Breastfeeding Made Simple is a comprehensive resource that demystifies the basics of breastfeeding.
+Understanding the seven natural laws of breastfeeding will help you avoid and overcome challenges such as low milk supply, breast refusal, weaning difficulties, and every other obstacle that can keep you from enjoying breastfeeding your baby.

 3. Ina May’s Guide to Breastfeeding by Ina May Gaskin